opennetworkinglab/aether-docs/developer/roc.rst

    ONOS_OPERATOR_VERSION=0.5.6
    helm install -n kube-system onos-operator onosproject/onos-operator --version $ONOS_OPERATOR_VERSION

-.. note:: The ROC is sensitive to the versions of Atomix and onos-operator installed.
+.. note:: ROC is sensitive to the versions of Atomix and onos-operator installed.
 The values
     shown above are correct for the 2.1.36- versions of the *aether-roc-umbrella*.

 .. list-table:: ROC support component version matrix